conormkelly/reamo/DEVELOPMENT.md

 6. **Pointer events in JSDOM are limited** - Full gesture testing requires mocking `getBoundingClientRect()`.
 State integration tests are more reliable.
 Use Playwright for real gesture testing.

 7. **Hooks with timeouts need refs for current values** - If a timeout callback needs the "current" value (not the stale closure value), store it in a ref that's updated on each render.
 See `usePeakHold` for the pattern.

+8. **"Works at 0, breaks at non-zero" is a diagnostic pattern** - Often indicates calculations using stale/default values.
+Test with non-zero initial state to catch this.

+9. **Test initial load with non-zero positions** - Animation/interpolation systems may work during playback but fail on initial load when state hasn't synced yet.
+The playhead visibility tests in `Timeline.test.tsx` demonstrate this pattern.

 ## Extension Robustness